-I have read and understood all sections of the protocol entitled "A Randomized, Placebo-Controlled, Double-Blind, Phase 3 Study to Evaluate the Efficacy and Safety of the Subcutaneous Injection of CT-P13 (CT-P13 SC) as Maintenance Therapy in Patients With Moderately to Severely Active Crohn's Disease" and the accompanying investigator's brochure.
+I have read and understood all sections of the protocol entitled "A Randomized, Placebo Controlled, Double-Blind, Phase 3 Study to Evaluate the Efficacy and Safety of the Subcutaneous Injection of CT-P13 (CT-P13 SC) as Maintenance Therapy in Patients with Moderately to Severely Active Ulcerative Colitis" and the accompanying investigator's brochure.

-I agree to supervise all aspects of the protocol and to conduct the clinical investigation in accordance with the Final Protocol Version 6.0, dated 03 August 2020, the International Council for Harmonisation harmonised tripartite guideline E6(R2): Good Clinical Practice and the Declaration of Helsinki (WMA2013), and all applicable government regulations.
+I agree to supervise all aspects of the protocol and to conduct the clinical investigation in accordance with the Final Protocol Version 5.0, dated 04 August 2020, the International Council for Harmonisation harmonised tripartite guideline E6(R2): Good Clinical Practice and the Declaration of Helsinki (WMA2013), and all applicable government regulations.
 I will not make changes to the protocol before consulting with CELLTRION, Inc. or implement protocol changes without independent ethics committee approval except to eliminate an immediate risk to patients.
 I agree to administer study drug only to patients under my personal supervision or the supervision of a subinvestigator.